 It’s really important for us to make sure that someone is aligned with what we do and fits our culture.
-Something that our new recruitment process and candidate journey will have when we sort of aligning all of this (it’s currently a work in process!) is for culture to be a big part of the hiring journey.
+Something that our new recruitment process and candidate journey will have when we sort of align all of this (it’s currently a work in process!) is for culture to be a big part of the hiring journey.

 So then what’s your favorite culture fit question?

 Eric Stonehewer: So, it’s a bit silly because it’s not really about the answer, it’s more about how they think and how they take the question on board.
 But one question I really love is: “Your friend’s just been given an elephant, they can’t sell it and they can’t get rid of it.
 What would you advise they do with the elephant?”

 I like this question because it can be really telling of how someone will fit your culture.